Germany reap rewards from increased focus on set pieces

 "It's good that we've been training set-pieces," said Kroos, whose splendid corner kick against Portugal also set up Hummels for a header with the first of Germany's four goals in their 4-0 win.
 Mueller scored a penalty against Portugal for the first.

-Miroslav Klose, who scored the equaliser for Germany in their 2-2 draw against Ghana in a group match by tapping in a deflected corner from Kroos, said a lot of creative effort from the players was being channelled into the set piece strategies.
+Miroslav Klose, who scored the equalizer for Germany in their 2-2 draw against Ghana in a group match by tapping in a deflected corner from Kroos, said a lot of creative effort from the players was being channeled into the set piece strategies.

 "We players are bringing in a lot of ideas ourselves for set-pieces," he said.